IBM-Cloud/terraform-provider-ibm/website/docs/r/resource_group.html.markdown

 # ibm\_resource_group

 Provides a resource group resource.
-This allows resource groups to be created, and updated.
-Resource group cannot be deleted by a user.
-When user perform `terraform destroy` it removes the terraform state information.
+This allows resource groups to be created, and updated and deleted.

 ## Example Usage